-...to the department of French Studies where French has been taught since 1853.
+...to the Department of French and Francophone Studies where French has been taught since 1853.

 Why study French?

-Former students have become diplomats, interpreters, translators, teachers, television presenters, lawyers, journalists, and publicists.
-In all these jobs, the ability to read and speak French and to understand the culture has stood them in good stead.
+Former French Studies students have become diplomats, interpreters, translators, aid workers, event managers, teachers, television presenters, lawyers, journalists, and publicists.
+In all these jobs, the ability to read and speak French and to understand the culture has been an advantage.

 Travel in a foreign country is far more rewarding when you can speak to local residents, make new friends and experience a different culture.
 The Department of French and Francophone Studies gives you the opportunity to study abroad for one or two semesters at the most prestigious Francophone universities in France (e.g. Paris, Lyon, Grenoble), Switzerland (Geneva and Lausanne) and Canada (Montreal and Ottawa).